-The University of Maine at Augusta Nursing Education Program fulfills current and future nursing care needs of diverse populations by educating traditional and post-traditional students to transform professional nursing roles and grow holistic caring nursing practices.
+The University of Maine at Augusta Nursing Education Program fulfills the nursing care needs of diverse populations by educating traditional and post-traditional students to transform professional nursing roles and grow holistic caring nursing practices.
 The Nursing Education Program is delivered using contemporary technology thereby providing quality education to nurses in Maine and beyond.
 The program is supportive of student success while promoting civic engagement.

-Our faculty embraces the philosophy of Relationship Centered Care, which is the intentional cultivation of relationships.
-Relationship Centered Care encompasses the values of respect for dignity and uniqueness of others, valuing diversity, integrity, humility, mutual trust, self-determination, empathy and the capacity for grace and empowerment.
+The Nursing Faculty embraces the philosophy of Relationship-Centered Care, which is the intentional cultivation of relationships.
+Relationship-Centered Care encompasses the values of respect for dignity and uniqueness of others, valuing diversity, integrity, humility, mutual trust, self-determination, empathy, and the capacity for grace and empowerment.

 Nursing is a caring profession with a goal of assisting clients to achieve an individual level of wellness through a holistic caring approach.
 The client enters the health care delivery system for assistance in managing health needs.
 The profession requires clinical reasoning skills in order to make sound nursing care decisions, which incorporate accountability and integrity.
 Professional nursing actions are also based on a body of knowledge that is the integration of theory from the arts, humanities, physical sciences, and caring-humanistic sciences.

-At the Bachelor’s level of education, an integral educational framework approach is utilized to further examine the health potential of self, patients, and communities, while enhancing the students’ understanding of healing and holism.
-The Baccalaureate Degree Nursing Program prepares registered nurses for leadership roles in nursing, while supporting their ability to create caring-healing sustainable holistic nursing practices.
-This is achieved through the practices of self-reflection and self-care.
+An integral educational framework approach is utilized to further examine the health potential of self, patients, and communities while enhancing the students’ understanding of healing and holism.
+The Nursing Program prepares registered nurses for leadership roles in nursing while supporting their ability to create caring-healing sustainable holistic nursing practices.
+This is achieved through the practice of self-reflection and self-care.

-In fulfilling our commitment to students’ learning needs, and in response to continual changes in healthcare, the faculty are committed to the integration of technology throughout the curriculum.
-The BSN curricula are delivered via a variety of contemporary learning platforms, including hybrid, web-based, traditional, and simulation.
+In fulfilling our commitment to students’ learning needs, and in response to continual changes in healthcare, the faculty is committed to the integration of technology throughout the curriculum.
+The BSN curriculum is delivered via a variety of contemporary learning platforms, including hybrid, web-based, and simulation.

-Ultimately, the UMA nursing graduate is prepared to utilize nursing theory, technology, and evidenced-based knowledge in the provision of holistic relationship centered care to the client, family, and the global community, with flexibility to adapt to the changing nature of health care and health care roles.
+The UMA nursing graduate is prepared to utilize nursing theory, technology, and evidenced-based knowledge in the provision of holistic relationship centered care to patients and populations.
+The graduate nurse has the ability to adapt to the changing nature of health care and health care roles.